Taking your contact lenses to a festival

-If you’re planning to brave the British summer at a festival this year, I’m sure you already have a long list of things to take with you: fancy dress, face paint and a few beers will no doubt feature!
-However, while festivals are a great opportunity to blow off some steam with a fun group of friends, it’s important that you don’t get carried away and forget the basics.
+If you’re planning to brave your summer at Glastonbury this year, a hat, face paint and a few beers will no doubt feature!
+While festivals are a great opportunity to blow off some steam with a fun group of friends, it’s important that you don’t get carried away and forget the basics – such as your contact lenses – when you’re packing for these events.

-Catching an eye infection at a festival could mean that you miss out on seeing some of your favourite bands.
-Here’s a handy checklist for contact lens wearers, and a few simple tips on how to make sure you look after your eyes while at a festival.
+Forgetting your contact lenses or catching an eye infection at a festival could mean that you miss out on seeing some of your favourite acts.
+Here’s a few simple tips on eye and contact lens care, plus a handy checklist when you’ll be battling through the muddy fields.

 - Disinfecting solution